Fast, flavourful fat-free vegetable nuggets!

 I have a new Gourmia air fryer and I’m slightly obsessed with cooking all the things in it.
 I was a little skeptical at first but after my first batch of sweet potato fries turned out really well, I was hooked.
-I’ll have more air fryer recipes coming your way soon but for now I’m delighted to start you off with this one.
+I’ll have more air fryer recipes coming your way soon but for now I’m delighted to start you off with this one, which you can prepare in a conventional oven as well.
 These cauliflower nuggets are irresistibly delicious, with their crunchy exterior and lick-your-fingers-clean sauce.
 You can easily coat the cauliflower nuggets and refrigerate them until you’re ready to cook, if you’re a make-ahead kind of person like I am.
-You can also bake these bites in a conventional oven for 20 – 25 minutes at 400F if you prefer.
 If you like this dish, I highly recommend you try my roasted cauliflower with spicy peanut sauce which you can also prepare in an air fryer or conventional oven.

 - 1 small head cauliflower